5North/sopra-fs25-group-22-server/README.md

 ###### What if the user is already in a lobby?

-If the user is already in a lobby and they are trying to join again through the client ui, they will not be able to join a new lobby and the following message will be sent, so that the client can redirect the user to the right lobby.
+If the user is already in a lobby, and they are trying to join again through the client ui, they will not be able to join a new lobby and the following message will be sent, so that the client can redirect the user to the right lobby.

         {
          "success": "false",